 ESG integration in action

-All investment teams select the ESG tools and processes that work best for their investment decision-making processes.
+Our investment teams select the ESG tools and processes that work best for their investment decision-making processes4.
 However, there are some commonalities in how our investment teams consider ESG factors within asset classes.
 For example, good corporate governance practices are important for all of our investments across all industries and markets.

 We believe that companies with good corporate governance structures are: better able to focus on the company’s long-term, sustainable growth; pose less risk for shareholders due to proper alignment of management and shareholder interests; are more likely to issue fixed income instruments with higher credit quality and lower credit risk; and are more likely to effectively manage the company’s environmental and social factors.
 Learn more about other aspects of ESG integration within asset classes at RBC GAM here.